Sexual Fables

 Chaucer and Chaumpaigne

 One of the most celebrated cases of literary rape (“raptus”) involved Geoffrey Chaucer.
 In 1380 charges were dropped by one Cecily Chaumpaigne.
 The document on which the charges were based - “concerning my rape” (“de raptu meo”) - came to light in 1873.
-Chaucer apparently paid 10 pounds to Cecily, which was a huge amount for the time.
+Chaucer apparently paid 10 pounds to Chaumpaigne, which was a huge amount for the time.
 So why did he pay?

 Whatever one’s predilection, it’s ironic that the story of Chaucer and Chaumpaigne is so similar to Casanova and Charpillon.
 As a master of irony himself, Chaucer might have enjoyed that.